Big Brothers Big Sisters of Suncoast celerbates mentoring month

 As we mark National Mentoring Month this January, Big Brothers Big Sisters of the Sun Coast is honoring all who make up their successful community — parents, volunteers, staff and donors who work together to make a mentoring match strong, enduring and successful.

-“Before I met Tom, I didn’t get out very much,” Little Brother Matthew Roig said.
+“Before I met Tom, I didn’t get out very much.
 He’s definitely opened up a lot more opportunities for me.
-You know, just to be more outgoing in life.
-It has definitely changed me for the better.
-I know that we’re going to be friends for a long time.”
+You know, just to be more outgoing in life, it has definitely changed me for the better.
+I know that we’re going to be friends for a long time,” said Little Brother Matthew Roig.

 For more than 50 years, Big Brothers Big Sisters of the Sun Coast has been matching youth in meaningful, enduring, professionally supported mentoring relationships with adult volunteers who defend their potential and help them achieve their biggest possible futures.